farewellfox/Aethel/README.md

 ### Building a Spell
 - Select your **class** (Mind or Spirit).
 The augments update to show only what's relevant to you
 - For Spirit, select your **subclass** (Oracle, Templar, or Zealot) to filter subclass-specific augments
-- Choose a **Spell Form** — this is the shape and delivery method of your spell
+- Choose a **Spell Form**.
+This is the shape and delivery method of your spell
-- Add **Strand Augments** — each one adds to the spell's cost and effect
+- Add **Strand Augments**.
+Each one adds to the spell's cost and effect
 - The running **Resource Point cost** and **power tier** update live as you build
 - Name your spell and save it to your **spell library**